akensert/single-peak-integration-using-DL/README.md

-# Peak integration powered by deep learning
+# Peak integration using deep learning

 ## About
 Single chromatographic peaks are extracted using convolutional neural networks; variances of the peaks can then be calcualted, and subsequently used to estimate protein diffusion coefficients.